pelithne/AKS_secure_baseline_the_hard_way/README.md

 ![Screenshot](/images/aksjumpbox.jpg)

 ### Deploy Azure Container Registry

-In this chapter, we will learn how to deploy a private Azure container registry that will store our container images.
+In this section, we will learn how to deploy a private Azure Container Registry that will store our container images.
 A private container registry is a type of container registry that is not accessible from the public internet.
-To enable access to the private container registry from the jumpbox, we need to create some network resources that will allow us to resolve the container registry name and connect to it securely.
+To enable access to the private container registry from the jumpbox, we need to create some networking resources that will allow us to resolve the container registry name and connect to it securely.
 These resources are: a private endpoint, a private link, and a virtual network link.
 We will see how to create and configure these resources in the following steps.
 We will also test the connection to the private container registry by pushing some images to it from the jumpbox.

 1) Create the Azure Container Registry, and disable public access to the registry.